Constructing a Confidence Interval In Exercises 31 and 32, use th... | Channels for Pearson+

 Confidence Interval

-A confidence interval is a range of values, derived from a data set, that is likely to contain the true population parameter with a specified level of confidence, typically 95% or 99%.
-It provides an estimate of uncertainty around a sample statistic, allowing researchers to make inferences about the population from which the sample was drawn.
+A confidence interval is a range of values, derived from a sample, that is likely to contain the population parameter with a specified level of confidence, typically 95% or 99%.
+It provides an estimate of uncertainty around the sample mean, indicating how much the sample mean might vary from the true population mean.
+The width of the interval is influenced by the sample size and variability.

 Recommended video: